nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - 1a.
 User uses the wrong delimiter or makes a spelling mistake, or provides incorrect number of arguments
     - UniMate displays a message to show a helper message outlining the correct syntax and available sort options

+//@author Fallman2

+**Use case: UC15 Adding a Task.**

+**MSS**

+1. User requests to add a Task.
+2. UniMate adds the task.

+  Use case ends.

+**Extensions**

+* 1a.
+User leaves the description field empty.
+  * UniMate displays a message to indicate that the description cannot be empty.

+  Use case ends.
+* 1b.
+User attempts to create a Task that is identical to another Task in the Task Manager.
+  * UniMate displays a message to indicate that there is already a duplicate task present.

+  Use case ends.

+**Use case: UC16 Viewing the task list.**

+**MSS**

+1. User requests to switch the list from the event list to the task list.
+2. UniMate switches the list.

+  Use case ends.

+**Extensions**

+* 1a.
+The list displayed is already the task list.
+  * UniMate displays the event list instead.

+  Use case ends.

+**Use case: UC17 Deleting a task.**

+**MSS**

+1. User switches the event list to the task list to view it (UC17).
+2. User requests to delete a task.
+3. UniMate deletes the task from the TaskManager.

+  Use case ends.

+**Extensions**

+* 2a.
+There are no tasks to delete .
+  * UniMate displays an error message indicating that the index indicated is invalid.

+  Use case ends.

+**Use case: UC18 Sorting Tasks.**

+**MSS**

+1. User switches the event list to the task list to view it (UC17).
+2. User requests to sort the tasks by description.
+3. UniMate sorts the tasks displayed by description alphabetically.

+  Use case ends.

+**Extensions**

+* 2a.
+User requests to sort the tasks by deadline instead.
+  * UniMate sorts the tasks displayed by deadline from earliest to latest.

+  Use case ends.

+**Use case: UC19 Clearing Events within a Time Range.**

+**MSS**

+1. User requests to clear all events within a time range.
+2. UniMate deletes all events that overlap with the time range.

+  Use case ends.

+**Extensions**

+* 1a.
+Time range provided has a start time after the end time.
+  * UniMate displays an error message indicating that the start time must be before the end time.

+  Use case ends.
+* 1b.
+There are no events within the time range.
+  * UniMate displays an error message indicating that there are no events within the indicated times.

+  Use case ends.

 //@author

 ### Non-Functional Requirements